How to block specific resources in Playwright

 Having the simple code out of our way, lets get into so more details regarding the type

-You can block images in playwright by blocking the resource type – image.
+You can block specific resources in Playwright like images by blocking the resource type – image.
 Blocking images will give you the best bandwidth savings, as images are the largest resource requested by most web pages.

 async def intercept(route, request):